Abimael Guzmán

-In the 1960s and 1970s, Guzmán was a professor of philosophy active in left-wing revolutionary politics and strongly influenced by Marxism, Leninism, and Maoism.
+In the 1960s and 1970s, Guzmán was a professor of philosophy active in far-left politics strongly influenced by Marxism, Leninism, and Maoism.
 He developed an ideology of armed struggle stressing the empowerment of the Indigenous people.
 He went underground in the mid-1970s to become the leader of the Shining Path, which began "The People's War" or the "Armed Struggle" on 17 May 1980.

 Early life

-Manuel Rubén Abimael Guzmán Reynoso was born on 3 December 1934 in Mollendo, a port town in the province of Islay, in the region of Arequipa, about 1000 km south of Lima.
+Manuel Rubén Abimael Guzmán Reinoso was born on 3 December 1934 in Mollendo, a port town in the province of Islay, in the region of Arequipa, about 1000 km south of Lima.
 He was the illegitimate son of a well-off merchant, who had eight children by five different women.
-Guzmán's mother, Berenice Reynoso, died when he was five.
+Guzmán's mother, Berenice Reinoso, died when he was five.

 At Arequipa, Guzmán completed bachelor's degrees in philosophy and law.
 His dissertations were titled The Kantian Theory of Space and The Bourgeois Democratic State.
+While in university, Guzmán became a Marxist–Leninist.
 In 1962, Guzmán was recruited as a professor of philosophy by the rector of San Cristóbal of Huamanga University in Ayacucho, a city in the central Peruvian Andes.
-The rector was Dr. Efraín Morote Best, an anthropologist who some believe later became the true intellectual leader of the "Shining Path movement."
+The rector was Efraín Morote Best, an anthropologist who some believe later became the true intellectual leader of the "Shining Path movement."
 Encouraged by Morote, Guzmán studied Quechua, the language spoken by Peru's Indigenous population, and became increasingly active in left-wing political circles.